ajsaraujo/esp-dashboard/README.md

-# esp-dashboard

-Demo of communication between a WebApp, sensors, actuators, and an ESP8266 microcontroller running Micropython.

 ## Installation and usage
 1. [Install](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html) the firmware.
 2. Run the program ```boot.py``` on the board.
 I recommend using [Thonny IDE](https://thonny.org/).